mrelnoob/jk.fanf.tarping/README.md

 meant to contain all the R code I used to clean, explore, and analyse the data from the survey regarding the use of tarping (a.k.a. covering or mulch sheeting) as a control method for Japanese knotweed *s.l.*
-(*Reynoutria spp*) launched by Marie-Anne Dusz *et al.* (INRAE, France) in 2020.
+(*Reynoutria spp*) that was launched at INRAE (France) in 2020.
-In accordance to the FAIR (Findable, Accessible, Interoperable, Reusable) principles of open-science, you will find in the `jk.fanf.tarping` repository all the **data and codes** we used to produce the results presented in the manuscript we submitted to *Biological Invasions* and that is currently called “What drives the success of knotweed control by tarping?”.
-Upon acceptance, we will update this file to link it to the DOI of the article (if you intend to reuse this dataset, please cite the associated article in your own communications).
+In accordance to the FAIR (Findable, Accessible, Interoperable, Reusable) principles of open-science, you will find in the `jk.fanf.tarping` repository all the **data and codes** I used to produce the results presented in the manuscript we submitted to *Biological Invasions* and that is currently called “What drives the success of knotweed control by tarping?”.
+Upon acceptance, I will update this file to link it to the DOI of the article (if you intend to reuse this dataset, please cite the associated article in your own communications).

 If you have any question, feel free to contact me through my Github